amamitpandey/tuts/Java/Java_tuts.md

 This process remove unused/unreachble variable or object from heap memory to inhance the app performace. it's automatic process.

 // can be remove two way Major: remove heap memory from JVM Minor: Remove obj for heap memory In java it's automatic but in C manually handle it, so Java is better in this case.

+### class loading process:
+JVMuse to load by below process
+1. loading: try to load all package and libraries internal or external
+2. linking: in this process JVN try to preparation, varification and resolve, custome class or written class
+3. initialization: start the application.

+### class loading order:
+1. Bootstrap: add all basic libraries like Java.util, java.lang
+2. Extension class loader: add all external libraries in jre/lib/ext like feignclient
+3. application loader: it load all class written by coder
+4. custom class loader(optional): it add all additional classes like server config, DB config, or loose couple things.